godwinKamau/express-auth2/README.md

 ## Future Improvements
 - Ability to delete your own messages
 - Use geocode API to display city/landmark instead of geolocation
+- Also use geocode for database organization.
+Place "city data" in a specific room in the database (Not sold on this idea yet).
 - Use leaflet API for a nice UI interface.
 - Google/Facebook/X Auth with more passport strategies.